ThanhBuiKhacNhat/QueenLess_ML/README.md

 ### Download the dataset

 You can download the dataset and paper here: [Queenless Monitoring](https://fptuniversity-my.sharepoint.com/:f:/g/personal/hainhde170683_fpt_edu_vn/EqsOqSf3G0NCmTJzthxiv2YBcqnE6xqg4y0mLNDuOgzopw?e=fGTYwm).

+In addition, you can get the training statistics and the results of the experiments [here](https://docs.google.com/spreadsheets/d/1rsPMrFoV7OyAkBHeVOlhnCXcu6J6t85suTIBVdy06LY/edit#gid=0).

 In the above link, you can download the zip file named `Queen_NoQueen.zip` for training and `Queen_NoQueen_Test.zip` for testing.